Deliaz/myopenports.com/README.md

 Each endpoint in `backend/api/*` is a module, which returns promise even for synchronous tasks: it keeps project consistent.

-Endpoints itself are implemented using bunch of popular libs from npm, such as:
+Endpoints are implemented using bunch of popular libs from npm, such as:
  - portscanner
  - port-numbers
  - geoip-lite